What is group life insurance and who can it benefit?

 Why is a group policy cheaper than a standalone life insurance policy?

 - Set level of cover.
 Group policies will usually have a defined level of cover that employees can't individually modify.
+This reduces the insurer's administrative costs, but means the cover might not always be right for the insured individual.

 - Life insurance